okandalan/Web-Scraper/README.md

 `pip install -r requirements.txt`

 ## Usage:
 Scraper takes format and urls of products pages as input.
 You should put your input urls in file.
-There should be one url for each line and put your input file in same folder as other *.py files.
+There should be one url for each line and put your input file in same folder as other *.py files. <br />
 Input file example:
 ```
 url1